vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Primary Actor:** User

 **Stakeholders and Interests:**
-- User:  Wants to save a list in progress to reload for later.
+- User:  Wants to remove an item of the list.
+To mark that he might have found said item.

 **Preconditions:** User has a list loaded.

-**Postconditions:** User has a new XML file in folder of his choice of the current loaded list.
+**Postconditions:** User has an updated list with one less item of the selected item.

 **Main Success Scenario:**
-1. User opens the menu.
-2. User selects Save and a document explorer window is opened at the root of the program.
-3. User selects a name and a desired folder for the new XML file.
-4. XML File is created.
+1. User clicks on a button for an Item.
+2. The List is updated.

 **Extensions:**

-1-3a: The player cancels the saving selection and returns to the menu.

-    1. During Step 1, you can click somewhere else to close the menu.

-    2. During Step 2 and 3, you can click cancel at anytime and returns to the main window.
+N/A

 **Special Requirements**
 - User has a valid XML file containing a list of items.
 The user has already loaded this list in the tracker.